 What Happens After I’ve Paid For My Item?

-Once payment is confirmed, our auctions team will be in touch with details on claiming your goodies.
-If an auction item is tangible, it will be sent to you via insured post, as soon as possible.
-If an auction item is a hotel stay, villa stay, voucher, airline flight, tour, lounge pass, treatment, membership or dining experience we will send the relevant information on redeeming the item to your registered email address.
-Where necessary we will put you directly in contact with the auction item’s provider, so bookings or other arrangements can be made.
+Once payment is confirmed, our auction team will be in touch within 1-2 working days with details on claiming your goodies.
+If an auction item is tangible, it will be sent to you via insured post as soon as possible.
+If an auction item is a hotel stay, villa stay, voucher, airline flight, tour, lounge pass, treatment, membership, or dining experience, we will send the relevant information on redeeming the item to your registered email address.
+Where necessary, we will put you directly in contact with the auction item’s provider, so bookings or other arrangements can be made.

 I’ve Paid For My Item.
 Why Haven’t I Heard From You?

 We’re probably asleep.
-Based in the UK, our support team’s online from 10:00 – 17:00 GMT, Mon – Fri, (excluding public holidays).
+Based in the UK, our support team’s online from 10:00 – 17:00 GMT, Mon – Fri (excluding public holidays).
 If you make payment while we’re offline, we’ll get back to you as soon as we can.
-We aim to process auctions 1-2 working days after payment is received.
-If payment was made using an email address different from that used to register with Luxury Travel Diary, it might take a little longer for us to be in contact regarding fulfilment.
-If you have any concerns at all get in touch via the website.
+We aim to process auctions 1-2 working days after payment is received (during public holidays, there will be a slight delay).
+If you have any concerns, get in touch via the website.

 Why Don’t Your Currency Conversions Match The Current Exchange Rate?